docsmith81/rhcsa_notes/01_Understand_And_Use_Important_Tools/List, set, and change standard ugo-rwx permissions.md

 ##### ugo
 What is meant by 'ugo'?
-u = User Permissions.
-This is the user that owns the file. g = Group Permissions.
-This is the group that owns the file. o = Others Permissions.
+* u = User Permissions.
+This is the user that owns the file.
+* g = Group Permissions.
+This is the group that owns the file.
+* o = Others Permissions.
 This specifies the permissions for all others.

 ##### rwx
 What is meant by 'rwx'?
-r = Read Permissions.
+* r = Read Permissions
-w = Write Permissions.
+* w = Write Permissions
-x = Execute Permissions.
+* x = Execute Permissions

 List permissions:
 ```